The Post Millennial

 One exception may be made, pending the approval of the Editor-in-Chief, if the journalist is operating within or entering a country which may bar their journalistic activity or otherwise treat them with aggression or violence.
 However, if such a situation arises, they are still expected to not illegally impersonate authority figures, regardless of context.

 Use of Borrowed Equipment

-Publication bans are automatically granted by courts in bail hearings, preliminary hearings and certain pre-trial motions dealing with the admissibility of evidence.
+We honour court-imposed publication bans which are automatically granted in bail hearings, preliminary hearings, and certain pre-trial motions dealing with the admissibility of evidence.

-On occasion, a court will impose an extraordinary ban, such as a ban on publishing the name of someone accused of a serious crime or a witness in a case.
-On the instructions of the editor-in-chief and CEO, we may oppose such extraordinary bans in court when we believe it is in the public interest.
+However, if a ban seems extraordinarily censorious, such as preventing the public from knowing the name of a high-profile person accused of a serious crime or a witness in a case, this policy may change.
+On the instructions of the EIC, we may oppose such bans in court when we believe it is in the public interest.

 Serial Killers and Extremists

 While The Post Millennial does not avoid writing on serial killers and extremists, we generally avoid using photographs of those involved, unless it is in the public interest, to limit their ability to feel renowned for their violent and horrific acts.